IAliceBobI/sy-tomato-plugin/README.md

   ### Locate all backlinks for a block `Alt+Shift+A`

+  ### Delete Content and Flashcards `ctrl+alt+d`

+  Simultaneously delete the selected or cursor-positioned content block, document, and corresponding flashcards.
+If the cursor is at the title, it deletes the document.
+If deleting a document, it first deletes the flashcards within it.

   ### Click on the reference count in the upper right corner of the block to locate all backlinks.

   <img src="assets/openRefByClick.gif" alt="drawing" width="600"/>